Why I love this apple tart recipe

 There’s only two weeks left till the Gilmore Girls revival debuts on Netflix, and things are getting crazy on the internet.
 People are literally hypothesizing and analyzing every little detail they could find to get a hint as to what the girls will be up to these days.
 I mean, people have literally been going nuts over a picture with an apple in it.
 Personally, I don’t like spoilers, so I try not to read anything, but the trailer got pretty excited.

 This week’s Friday Night Dinner recipe is apple tarts.
-You know the apple tarts I’m talking about.
 The ones served by the Gilmores at their annual Christmas party – the one that takes place weeks before Christmas that Lorelai isn’t invited to.
 Apparently, they’re amazing.

-Of course, there are so many ways to make apple tarts, so I decided to fancy up a super simple one with a maple bourbon glaze.
+Of course, there are so many ways to make them, so I decided to fancy up a super simple one with a maple bourbon glaze.
 I mean, the Gilmore’s done serve anything but fancy food – except for maybe Johnny Machete, but that’s for another time.

 Quick tip: use a pizza cutter to slice the tarts into individual servings.
 I cut the first tart I made into 6 pieces, but the pieces of the second tart, I made a little bit smaller and got 8 pieces.
 It’s up to you.

-Also, you can peel the apples if you want to, but I didn’t want to spend them time doing it.
-I was initially going to use my mom’s apple peeler corer slicer, but it was missing a piece.
-I don’t even have an apple corer, so I had to improvise.
+You can peel the apples if you want to, but I didn’t want to spend them time doing it.
 I think the color of the apple skins make the tarts extra pretty, but it’s totally ok to get rid of them.

 - 6 apples, cored and sliced very thinly